-No where am I near an “expert” on it per say, but taking this focus on portrait photography alone has allowed me to learn quicker and establish my brand as a portrait photographer.
+Nowhere am I near an “expert” on it per se, but taking this focus on portrait photography alone has allowed me to learn quickly and establish my brand as a portrait photographer.

 I would recommend determining what style of photography you love the most, then focusing on that style in the beginning until you are very comfortable with it and have established a bit of a brand with that style.